-Dr. Michael Sorter, Medical Director of Child and Adolescent Psychiatry Unit, CCHMC
+Dr. Michael Sorter, Former Medical Director of Child and Adolescent Psychiatry Unit, Cincinnati Children's Hospital Medical Center (CCHMC)

 - Trends in youth brain health and brain disorders - How can parents and other supportive adults support children with brain disorders? - Trends at CCHMC - Statistics that everyone should know - What are the advances in brain science we should be aware of? - What are the differences between normal adolescents and symptoms that should be concerning?
 Are there red flags parents and community members should be aware of for mental health conditions?